 Project leader: Prof. Dr. Marina Gržinić (download CV) is a full professor at the Academy of Fine Arts Vienna, head of the Studio for Post-Conceptual Art Practices (PCAP, IBK).
 She is principal investigator of the FWF-PEEK project “Conviviality as Potentiality” (FWF AR679, 2021–25) and the Citizen Science project “Citizens’ Memories and Imaginaries” (FWF TCS 119, 2022–23).
 She holds a PhD in philosophy, is an artist with a career spanning over forty years.
 She was the principal investigator of the PEEK project “Genealogy of Amnesia” (AR439, 2018–2021) that is slowly coming to its end.
 Her areas of specialization include contemporary philosophy, contemporary art, the study of coloniality and decoloniality, transfeminism, the analysis of racism, antisemitism, nationalism, and the study of memory and history in relation to resistance.
 She co-edited with J. Pristovšek and S. Uitz the volume Opposing Colonialism, Antisemitism, and Turbo-Nationalism: Rethinking the Past for New Conviviality (Cambridge Scholars Publishing, 2020).
 She is co-curator of the international group exhibition “Stories of Traumatic Pasts: Counter-Archives for Future Memories” (with S. Uitz and C. Jauernik, Weltmuseum Wien, 2020–21).

-Postdoctoral researcher (2021–2024): Dr. Jovita Pristovšek holds a PhD in philosophy and an MA in fine arts.
+Postdoctoral researcher (2021–2025): Dr. Jovita Pristovšek holds a PhD in philosophy and an MA in fine arts.
 She has over ten years of experience in teaching art and theory practice, and was a postdoctoral researcher in the Citizen Science research project “Citizens’ Memories and Imaginaries” (FWF TCS 119, 2022–23), and the FWF-PEEK project “Genealogy of Amnesia” (FWF-PEEK AR439, for the period 2019–2021).
 She is a writer, teacher, and editor.
 Her research areas include the relationship between aesthetic-public-political, epistemology, decoloniality, racial studies, politics of representation and knowledge production.

 Dr Tjaša Kancler is an activist, artist, researcher, and Serra Húnter Professor of Media Arts and Gender Studies at the Department of Visual Arts and Design, Faculty of Fine Arts, University of Barcelona.
 They are a co-founding member of t.i.c.t.a.c. – Taller de Intervenciones Críticas Transfeministas Antirracistas Combativas and co-editor of the journal Desde el margen.
 Their recent publications include Arte-Política-Resistencia (Barcelona: t.i.c.t.a.c., 2018) and articles on global capitalism, borders, zonification, trans* imaginaries, decolonial feminisms and struggles.